christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 With an increasing number of users served, the number of nodes in a horizontally scalable system grows.
 In the ideal case, the number of nodes required to keep the perceived performance for users constant increases linearly with the number of distinct data entities served (such as tables or data streams with distinct schemas) [@williams2004web]; in other words, the transaction rate grows linearly with the computational power of the cluster.
 This is not neccessarily the case when a increasing number of users access the same stream/table or inter-node/inter-partition transactions are executed.
 In the latter case, vertical scaling or advanced partitioning techniques [@aaqib2019efficient] still come handy.
 In practise, many applications achieve near-linear scalability.

-\todo{NTH: show chart and math for near-linear scalability if time}

-\todo{Charts: vertical vs horicontal scalability (i.e. the zeebe one)}

 Opting in for horizontal scaling is beneficial for large-scale cloud and edge applications as it is easier to add new nodes to a system instead of scaling up existing ones, even if the initial costs are higher as the infrastructure and algorithms must be implemented in first place.

 The system design that enables horizontal scalability is also a key requirement for replication.
 To achieve fault tolerance and availability through replication, it is required to store replicas of a dataset on multiple nodes, therefore the book keeping and message passing infrastructure that is neccessary for partitioning is also a basic requirement for replication protocols [@liu2013replication].